-6.2.2 First flush rainfall discharge
+First flush rainfall discharge

 To qualify to receive the Rate Reduction Credit the property owner must also control the runoff from small frequent storm events.
 The first flush storm event has been chosen for this purpose.
 The first flush storm for Urbana is estimated to be a 1.0 inch storm.
 The storm volume must be released over a 24 - 48 hour period.
-The property owner's engineer must provide calculations that show the runoff volume from the first flush rainfall event will be managed in the stormwater management facility.
-The calculations must be accompanied by the output from pond routing as is required by Article III, Section 21-42, Part C (5 & 6) of the Urbana Subdivision and Land Development Code.
+The property owner's engineer must provide calculations that show the runoff volume from the first flush rainfall event will be managed in the stormwater management practice.
+The calculations must be accompanied by the output from stormwater routing as is required by the City of Urbana Manual of Practice.